sentilis/awesome-odoo/README.md

 ### Website

-* [MercadoPago](https://github.com/ctmil/payment_mercadopago) - MercadoPago payment module for Odoo Ecommerce
+* [MercadoPago](https://github.com/ctmil/payment_mercadopago) - MercadoPago payment module for Odoo e-commerce, it works in all countries.

 ### Sales